Jahnavi-Potturu/Building-a-Hack-COmputer/README.md

 # Building-a-Hack-Computer
-In this project we build a Computer along with an assembler from using nand gates.
+In this project we build a Computer along with an assembler from using nand gates in Basic HDL language.

+The entire Computer is built using a Basic Hack Computer language describd in the course Nand2tetris on coursera.

 In the project one , basic logic gates are built only by using NAND gates.